 [Section 26 inserted by No. 73 of 2006 s.
 23.]

-27. Case stated on question of law
+27. Question of law, Commission may state to Supreme Court

 (1) The Commission may state a case on a question of law to the Supreme Court.

 (2) A question of law arising on a case stated under this section shall be determined by a single judge of the Supreme Court.